MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- todo: in a later PR, move these items from here into regular articles -->

-These features have been promoted from Experimental to regular features, and have been removed from **Settings** > **Experiments**.
+These features have been promoted from experimental to regular features, and have been removed from **Settings** > **Experiments**.

-*  [Turn on new CSS grid debugging features](../css/grid.md) - removed from Experimental status starting with Microsoft Edge 89.
+*  [Turn on new CSS grid debugging features](../css/grid.md) - removed from experimental status starting with Microsoft Edge 89.

-*  [Match keyboard shortcuts from Microsoft Visual Studio Code](../customize/shortcuts.md#match-keyboard-shortcuts-from-visual-studio-code) - removed from Experimental status starting with Microsoft Edge 86.
+*  [Match keyboard shortcuts from Microsoft Visual Studio Code](../customize/shortcuts.md#match-keyboard-shortcuts-from-visual-studio-code) - removed from experimental status starting with Microsoft Edge 86.

-*  [Turn on support to move tabs between panels](../customize/index.md) - removed from Experimental status starting with Microsoft Edge 85.
+*  [Turn on support to move tabs between panels](../customize/index.md) - removed from experimental status starting with Microsoft Edge 85.

-*  [3D View](../3d-view/index.md) - removed from Experimental status starting with Microsoft Edge 83.
+*  [3D View](../3d-view/index.md) - removed from experimental status starting with Microsoft Edge 83.

 *  The items in the following subsections.

 ### Enable + button tab menus to open more tools
 <!-- not in Experiments 94 -->

-This was an Experiment starting with Microsoft Edge version 89, and is a regular feature as of version 94.<!-- which release changed this from Experimental?-->
+This was an experiment starting with Microsoft Edge version 89, and is a regular feature as of version 94.<!-- which release changed this from Experimental?-->

 You can now open more tools using the new **More Tools** (`+`) icon.
 After you turn on the **Enable + button tab menus to open more tools** experiment and reload DevTools, a plus sign (`+`) displays to the right of the tab group at the top of the DevTools.
 To display a list of other tools that you can add to the tab bar, select the **More Tools** (`+`) icon.